 If you are up to 17 years old and have a question about molecules, send it to us.

 Your question may not have a simple answer – some of the most important questions of our time are impossible to answer...yet!

 Molecular Frontiers will award prizes to those who ask the BEST QUESTIONS, announced once a year.
-Questions that are submitted now will enter the 2018 competition, where the winners will be announced some time in the autumn - the date has not yet been set.
+Questions that are submitted now will enter the 2018 competition, where the winners will be announced on Nov 17 at the upcoming symposium at MIT.